 The Alaska Department of Transportation and Public Facilities (DOT&PF), in partnership with the Federal Highway Administration (FHWA), is developing a project to reconstruct Knik-Goose Bay (KGB) Road between Centaur Avenue and Vine Road in Wasilla and the Matanuska-Susitna Borough.

-The purpose of this project is to improve mobility for people and freight and to enhance access management along KGB Road between Centaur Avenue and Vine Road.
+The purpose of this project is to increase capacity and improve safety.
+The corridor currently experiences congestion, poor performance, and high collision rates, particularly during peak hours, due to limited capacity and a high density of driveway access.
+Congestion issues are only expected to increase, spurred by development along KGB Road, future land development in the Point MacKenzie area, and large anticipated population growth in the Matanuska-Susitna Valley.
 This project will add capacity and correct problems created by unconstrained access, thereby improving safety and reducing congestion for roadway users.
 It will be designed to accommodate both current needs and future capacity improvements.

 The project will expand the corridor to a four-lane divided roadway from Centaur Avenue to Vine Road with a separated multi-use pathway on the north side, four-foot inside shoulders and eight-foot outside shoulders.
 In order to improve safety and reduce congestion, breaks in the median are proposed approximately every half mile to mile.
 Transition areas will expand the road north of Centaur Avenue and south of Vine Road in order to match the existing roadway.